matheusazzi/front-start/README.md

 require('dispatcher');
 ```

-The dispatcher will instantiate modules and execute components like a jQuery plugin, then you need to code them that.
+The dispatcher will instantiate modules and execute components like a jQuery plugin, then you need to code them that way.

 If you have a code like this: